aurielfournier/aurielfournier.github.io/research.md

 ### Effects of Wetland Management Strategies on Habitat Use of Fall Migrating Rails in Intensively Managed Wetland Complexes in Missouri
 > (Funded by US Fish and Wildlife Service and Missouri Department of Conservation)

 My doctoral research is looking at the effects of wetland management on migratory rails during their fall migration.
-I’m working on state and federal wetlands across the state of Missouri.
+I'm working on state and federal wetlands across the state of Missouri.
 We do nocturnal spotlight surveys on ATVs to try to observe the use of these wetlands by our five study species (Sora, Virginia Rail, Yellow Rail, King Rail and Black Rail).

-#### Methodology
+### <a name="methods"></a>Method Development

 Often when study cryptic species new methodologies are required.
 This started with developing a morphometric model for the sexing of Virginia Rails, since they are unable to be distinguished in the hand.

 **Fournier, A.M.V.**, Shieldcastle, M.C., Fries, A.C. and Bump, J.K.
 2013 _A morphometric model to predict the sex of virginia rails_ **The Wildlife Society Bulletin** 27: 881-886 doi:10.1002/wsb.323 [pdf link](https://github.com/aurielfournier/aurielfournier.github.io/blob/master/_pdfs/Fournier%20et%20al._2013_Wildlife%20Society%20Bulletin_A%20Morphometric%20Model%20to%20Predict%20the%20Sex%20of%20Virginia%20Rails%20(Rallus%20limicola).pdf)
-> Funded by the Summer Undergraduate Research Fellowship

 Since there was no way to survey for rails during autumn migration we designed, field tested and validated a method that allows for estimate of rail densities.

 **Fournier, A.M.V.**, Krementz, D.G.
 2017 Nocturnal Distance sampling All-Terrain Vehicle Surveys for Non-Breeding Rails **The Wildlife Society Bulletin** doi:10.1002/wsb.745
-> Funded by the Arkansas Audubon Trust

-#### Wetland Management
+### <a name="wetlands"></a>Wetland Management Tradeoffs

 Starting in 2014 we established a three year crossover experiment comparing two water level manipulation treatments.
 Early flooding of moist soil wetlands (flooding beginning August 1) and Late flooding (flooding beginning September 15).
 We are going to examine if there is any difference in response by both rails and waterfowl to these treatments.
-Rails are surveyed during the fall (August – October) and waterfowl during the waterfowl hunting season (October – February).
+Rails are surveyed during the fall (August - October) and waterfowl during the waterfowl hunting season (October - February).
 Waterfowl response will be examined by looking at both use (via weekly ground counts) and hunter harvest.

-#### Natural History
+### <a name="rails"></a>Rail Natural History and Management

 To better understand and appreciate a species within its larger ecosystem we must know its natural history.
 One of the joys of working with species which are poorly studied is being able to work on natural history questions, such as when do these species migrate, how do they move through their environment, and what time of year do they migrate.
 These are the foundation on which larger scientific and conservation focused questions can then be built.